ZengruiHan/ZengruiHan.github.io/_pages/about.md

 **About Me**

 - I passed my oral qualifying exam in Febrary 2021, and my advisor is <a href="https://sites.math.rutgers.edu/~borisov/">Prof. Lev Borisov</a>.
-I'm interested in mirror symmetry, birational geometry and theory of surfaces.
-I'm currently working on some special classes of surfaces of general type.

 - I’m a first-year Ph.D. student at the Department of Mathematics of Rutgers University.
 Prior to that I was an undergraduate student in University of Science and Technology of China (USTC).
-My main research interest is Algebraic Geometry.
+My main research interest is Algebraic Geometry, especially mirror symmetry, toric geometry, birational geometry and theory of surfaces.

 - My name in Chinese characters is <img src='/images/F5DE2F02-3E7A-4294-A2ED-7FB4281DAB47.jpeg' style='transform: rotate(0deg);'>